w3irdrobot/presentations/opreturn-removal.md

 - A cache of valid bitcoin transactions that have been broadcast to the network but have yet to be confirmed in a block
 - Every node has its own mempool
 - Transactions are sent from node to node until all nodes' mempools contain the transaction
-- This includes miners, who also run a node with its own mempool from which they build blocks
+- This includes miners, who also run a node with their own mempools from which they build blocks
 - A node will receive a new block, validate it, and then remove any transactions from its mempool that are included in the block
+- It's like a waiting room for transactions, just waiting to be seen by the **block-tor**

 <!--
 speaker_note: |